Archaeological Area of Poggio del Molino: Late Republican Age to 2nd century CE

-Roman Age, the 3rd century CE
+3rd century CE

 At the end of the 2nd century CE the settlement of Poggio del Molino is fully restored: in the interior of the massive wall a villa with the characteristics of a luxury residence is built.
 Around a large open court (perhaps a garden with peristilium), in the southwest, there are residential rooms richly decorated with wall paintings and floor mosaics; until now two cubicula separated by a triclinium and interpreted as hospitalia have been excavated.

 To the northwest side of the court there are the baths, whose supply provides a powerful raised tank, powered by a well which was probably connected to a supply system operated by a large wheel.
 The tepidarium and the caldarium, the only rooms excavated so far, are also decorated with paintings and mosaics.
 To the north, along the escarpment overlooking the sea, a sort of belvedere developed to join the thermae and the hospitalia, which is equipped with basins and fountains.

 To the south another open area stretched out, intended for craft activities, occupied in the center by a small square room, with a cocciopesto floor.

-Roman Age, the 4th century CE
+4th century CE

 At the beginning of the 4th century the rooms of the complex, though dilapidated, appear re-occupied: but life is now taking place in small rooms poorly built on the collapsed baths and even within the ruins of the hospitalia which are never rebuilt, which certainly takes away the luxuries of an urban residence.
 It is at this moment that it begin the production of iron artifacts, probably intended solely for personal use.
 Kitchenware, oil lamps and terra sigillata produced in Africa bear witness to the continuity of employment until the end of the 4th century, before the partial abandonment, perhaps as a result of Visigoth invasion.

-The Late Antiquity, 5th – 7th century CE
+Late Antiquity (5th – 7th century CE)

 Even in the middle of the 5th century, a simple burial pit was dug in the rubble of one of the rooms of the hospitalia, eating away at the mosaic floor.

 In the 7th century, at the time of the Longobardian conquest, the ruins of the villa provide shelter to isolated sporadic groups of pastoralists and refugees.

-The archaeological research
+Archaeological research

 The first systematic research on Poggio del Molino was conducted in the early seventies by volunteers of the Archaeological Association of Piombino; their intervention made it possible to clarify the dimensions of the archaeological site and the identification of the repeated destructive actions of looters.

 Between 1984 and 1988 a team of archaeologists from the University of Florence, led by Professor Vincenzo Saladino, undertook the first systematic excavation of the villa.
 Although the investigations, in which the students of the Institute of Archaeology of Florence took part, had brought to light only a limited portion of the house, they allowed him to define the basic features associated with the arrangement of the settlement in the 3rd century.